metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 - `access_key_id_secret_ref` (Attributes) The AccessKeyID is used for authentication (see [below for nested schema](#nestedatt--spec--provider--vault--auth--iam--secret_ref--access_key_id_secret_ref))
 - `secret_access_key_secret_ref` (Attributes) The SecretAccessKey is used for authentication (see [below for nested schema](#nestedatt--spec--provider--vault--auth--iam--secret_ref--secret_access_key_secret_ref))
-- `session_token_secret_ref` (Attributes) The SessionToken used for authenticationThis must be defined if AccessKeyID and SecretAccessKey are temporary credentialssee: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html (see [below for nested schema](#nestedatt--spec--provider--vault--auth--iam--secret_ref--session_token_secret_ref))
+- `session_token_secret_ref` (Attributes) The SessionToken used for authentication This must be defined if AccessKeyID and SecretAccessKey are temporary credentials see: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html (see [below for nested schema](#nestedatt--spec--provider--vault--auth--iam--secret_ref--session_token_secret_ref))

 <a id="nestedatt--spec--provider--vault--auth--iam--secret_ref--access_key_id_secret_ref"></a>
 ### Nested Schema for `spec.provider.vault.auth.iam.secret_ref.access_key_id_secret_ref`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may bedefaulted, in others it may be required.
+Some instances of this field may be defaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.

 <a id="nestedatt--spec--provider--vault--auth--iam--secret_ref--secret_access_key_secret_ref"></a>